THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Here is an example.

-Your employer will put in an additional $1,000 into your 401k plan.
+Your employer will put an additional $1,000 into your account.

 I know this can be confusing.